 Lorena is the oldest child of Reynaldo and Maria Robledo, who came to Napa from Mexico as migrant workers in the late 1960s.
 Raising their nine children, the Herreras communicated their pride in tending vines and raising grapes.
 Today, her family owns more than 350 acres of vineyards in Napa, Sonoma, and Lake counties.
 Lorena and Ronaldo met at church and developed a friendship that lasted a decade before marrying in 1997, the same year she helped Rolando found Mi Sueño.
 The couple found joy with six children since the union.
 They name each of the six wines in their exclusive (just 100-case production) after their children.

 By 2008, the Mi Sueño Russian River Pinot Noir was poured at the George Bush White House.
 Two years later, the Herrera Selección Rebecca Cabernet Sauvignon was poured at President Obama’s first-ever state dinner, one that honored Mexican President Felipe Calderón Hinojosa.
-You don’t get a clearer demonstration of what value immigrants bring to America, and the saga of the American dream.
+You don’t get a clearer demonstration of what value immigrants bring to America, and the inspiring saga of the American dream.
 America is great because we welcome and embrace talent and work ethic from people around the world.
 This is yet another story and proof of that.

-Mi Sueño Winery Syrah, Napa Valley 2015 is very impressive effort from an inspiring and impressive winery.
-Superbly delicious with rich, engaging fruit.
+Mi Sueño Winery Syrah, Napa Valley 2017 delivers rich, engaging fruit.
 Tracks very well with my celebratory notes of the 2015 effort.
-Sadly, Mi Sueño is so good, you are likely unable to find it at your best wine store.
+Sadly, Mi Sueño is so good, you likely will not to find it at your wine store.
 Forget the grocery.
 Go to the wine website and get on the wine club or allocation list.
-The Herrera have not gone massive production, they have gone massively excellent wine.
+The Herreras have not gone massive production, they have gone massively excellent wine.
 As a consumer, you pay for that, you even have to work to get it.
 Worth the effort.
 Pair with hearty, rich meats; grilled steaks; lamb; barbecue; wild game; sausage; sheep-milk cheese.
-But this is delicious solo with wine crackers and engaging conversation. $55
+But this is delicious solo with wine crackers and engaging conversation. $50-55